mrojala/ev3-rubik-cube-solver/README.md

 ### 5. Joining the parts

-There is not a final clean code for this, but the rubic_test.py contains current testing code that has been used to run different parts.
+The file solve_rubik_cube.py combines all of thes parts.
 It first connects the ev3 by RPyC, initializes the physical control classes, measures initial states, finds the solution path and makes the movements.
 That's it.